zerothstack/zeroth/docs/guide/cli.md

 ```
 This will prompt you to initialize a new project, then take you on a tour of the features.

-If you already have a Zeroth project up and running and want to take the tour again, simply run `zeroth` (or `u`!) to enter
+If you already have a Zeroth project up and running and want to take the tour again, simply run `zeroth` (or `z`!) to enter
 the shell, then run `tour` to start the tour.
 (Note this command is hidden from the `help` output as you won't need it often)

 *Note that the quickstart requires `@zerothstack/toolchain` as a `devDependency` so if you don't want the cli installed globally it will still work just fine when you are executing from your project directory.*